-SOUTH SAN FRANCISCO, CA, Mar 31, 2008 (MARKET WIRE via COMTEX News Network) --Cytokinetics, Incorporated (NASDAQ: CYTK) announced today that an abstract related to non-clinical data for CK-1827452, a novel small molecule activator of cardiac myosin, was presented at the 2008 Annual Scientific Sessions of the American College of Cardiology (ACC) Meeting in Chicago, IL.
-CK-1827452 is being evaluated in clinical trials for the potential treatment of heart failure and is the subject of a collaboration and option agreement between Cytokinetics and Amgen Inc.
+SOUTH SAN FRANCISCO, CA, Apr 29, 2008 (MARKET WIRE via COMTEX News Network) -- Cytokinetics, Incorporated (NASDAQ: CYTK) announced today the initiation of its second Phase IIa clinical trial evaluating CK-1827452, a novel cardiac myosin activator being developed by the company for the potential treatment of patients with either acutely decompensated or chronic heart failure.
+CK-1827452 is the subject of a collaboration and option agreement between Cytokinetics and Amgen Inc.